JW Marriott Austin

 FOOD — Programming, shot either in-studio or on location, with a food focus.
 Can be strictly instructional, or presenter-led docu-narrative but food must be a central element and focus of the story.

-HOUSE & HOME (RENOVATION, ETC.) — Programming, shot either on location or in-studio, that has the home as its primary focus.
+HOUSE & HOME — Programming, shot either on location or in-studio, that has the home as its primary focus.
 Can be renovation/home makeover-oriented, have a real estate focus (house flipping, house hunting, etc.), or personal finance as it pertains to lifestyle and living arrangements.

 CRIME & INVESTIGATION — Non-fiction projects concerned with themes and/or subject matter dealing with stories of criminal activity and/or the investigative efforts that ensue thereafter.
 Please note — if submitting a crime and investigation program that is part of a strand, please identify the episode title and the date it first aired within the strand.
-Crime shows primarily following a profession (i.e. policing, forensics, detective work) rather than actual criminal cases are better suited to the Docureality category below.
+Crime shows primarily following a profession (i.e. policing, forensics, detective work) rather than actual criminal cases are better suited to the Docureality category.

 SOCIAL ISSUES & CURRENT AFFAIRS — Non-fiction projects concerned with themes and/or subject matter dealing with social issues, and non-fiction projects with subject matter pertaining to current world affairs, that are either one-offs or part of a strand.
-Please note — if submitting a current affairs project that is part of a strand, please identify the project and the date it first aired within the strand.
+Note that when submitting a current affairs project that is part of a strand, you are to identify the project and the date it first aired within the strand.

 SPORTS DOCUMENTARY — Documentary-style series or one-offs concerned with historical or modern day sports stories, as well as biographies or profiles of athletic figures.
 Note that for reality-style sports programming or unscripted competition series involving sports elements, entrants should consider other categories in the unscripted entertainment sub-genres that they feel may be more appropriate (docureality, docusoap, reality competition, etc.).
 Does not include live sports programming, game coverage or specials, or daily news coverage.